bennyhuo/rx-marbles/docs/syntax.md

 	marble endings
 	{
-		source foo: +--->		// this one with no spcific end source bar: +---|		// this one ending with completion source dog: +---#		// this one ending with error
+		source foo: +--->		// this one with no specific end source bar: +---|		// this one ending with completion source dog: +---#		// this one ending with error
 	}